Booking deadline: Wednesday 24 March 2021

 This is a non-residential course; delegates are responsible for booking their own accommodation.
 Accommodation costs are not included in the course fee.

 The course venue is The Manchester Conference Centre, Sackville Street, Manchester M1 3BB.
 This is in central Manchester, 10 mins walk from Manchester Piccadilly train station.
 Places to stay include the Pendulum Hotel (the same building as the Conference Centre), Holiday Inn Express Oxford Road (5 mins walk), and Premier Inn Manchester Central hotel (15 mins walk).
-Until late April, the Pendulum Hotel can be booked for the reduced rate of £89 B&B per night; contact Anne for the booking code.
+Until early March, the Pendulum Hotel can be booked for the reduced rate of £89 B&B per night; contact Anne for the booking code.

 Car parking is available adjacent to the Conference Centre (Charles Street Car Park) at cost of £8 daytime, £10 for 24 hours.
 If travelling to / from Manchester Airport, we recommend the train to Manchester Piccadilly, rather than taxi.